PotHix/pothix.github.com/content/post/stats-sep-2017.md

 +++
 title = "Stats for sep, 2017"
-date = "2017-09-07"
+date = "2017-10-31"
 tags = ["stats","personal","english"]
-draft = true
 +++

-It's almost the end of October and I could not manage to post my stats from September but I have a good reason for that (which you will read about in the next month 😉).
+It's already the end of October and I could not manage to post my stats from September but I have a good reason for that (which you will read about in the next month 😉).